bahkadomos/approveme_api/README.md

 \* Not required params can be `null` or you can choose not to pass them.

-\*\* You should set `remove_bg` to `false` only if you need to remove background.
+\*\* You should set `remove_bg` to `false` always if you don't need to remove background.
 If the photo has a transparent background, then `true` can lead to the deletion of part of the original image!

 **List of countries**
 | Country | Country Description | Modes | Extra Params |